gpavanb1/SplitNewtonpp/README.md

 Python | ~23 seconds | 15  | ~1.5 seconds |

 ## How to test?
 You can run tests with the `gtest` framework.
-There is a `CMake: Run Tests` task in `.vscode/tasks.json` which can be used to run the tests.
+There is a `Bazel: Test` task in `.vscode/tasks.json` which can be used to run the tests.

 The coverage reports can be generated with `llvm-cov` or `gcov` depending on the OS being used